>>3 minute read

 If you’re using WordPress there are great plugins out there that can help you with increasing speed.
 The two favorites I love to use are WP Smush and WP Rocket.

-WP Smush is a freemium plugin that compresses your file sizes by command and automatically on upload so you can have a site with optimized image sizes, reducing the load times of you photos.
+WP Smush is a freemium plugin that compresses your file sizes by command and automatically on upload so you can have a site with optimized image sizes, reducing the load times of your photos.
+However, adding a plugin to your site to help reduce code bloat is a bit counter-intuitive.
+I wrote a guide on how to optimize the images on your website to increase page speed and rank higher in Google.
+Follow that guide and it’ll compress your images even more than WP Smush can.

 Get a hold of your web person and tell them to speed up your site.
 Use the tools I showed you above to see how you’re performing.
 If it’s slower than 3 seconds, you’ve got some work to do.